apache/usergrid/sdks/nodejs/README.md

 To get started, create a new Collection object, where the argument is the type of collection you intend to model.
 For example:

-	var dogs = new sdk.Usergrid.Collection('dogs'); //makes a new 'dogs' collection object
+	var dogs = new sdk.Collection('dogs'); //makes a new 'dogs' collection object

 If your collection already exists on the server, call the get() method to populate your new object with data from the server.
 For example: